-Among the investigated pigments, most of them are inorganic and made with metallic oxide.
-For example, white lead is made by basic lead carbonate (2PbCO3·Pb (OH)2), which has a HU value of about 2852 HU.
-It is the higher value found between the studied samples.
-Red lead (2PbO·PbO2) is undoubtedly made by lead but, for its different chemical coordination, has a value of 1456 HU.
-Furthermore, going back until reach 0 HU, which corresponds to water density, we could find cinnabar with 1534 HU values; red ochre with 775 HU; malachite with 674 HU; azurite with 356 HU; natural ultramarine with 297 HU and, finally the madder lake which is characterised by 218 HU.
-As shown in Fig. 4, all these values certainly follow density trend estimated by conventional methods (Jolly Balance, Beam Balance, Pycnometer and Heavy Liquids).
-As expected, the higher density value corresponds to higher HU value and so for the lowest values.
-Moreover, metals are in the positive range of HU values, starting from 1500 HU.
+Most of the investigated pigments are inorganic and made with metallic oxide.
+For example, white lead is made from basic lead carbonate [2PbCO3·Pb (OH)2] and has a radiodensity of about 2852 HU, the highest value of the studied samples.
+Red lead (2PbO·PbO2) is also made from lead, but, due to its different chemical coordination, it has a radiodensity of 1456 HU.
+The radiodensities of the other samples can be listed in descending order as follows: 1534 HU for cinnabar; 775 HU for red ochre; 674 HU for malachite; 356 HU for azurite; 297 HU for natural ultramarine and, finally, 218 HU for madder lake.
+As shown in Fig. 4, all of these values closely follow the density trend estimated by conventional methods (Jolly balance, beam balance, pycnometer and heavy liquids).
+As expected, higher density values correspond to higher HU values.
+Moreover, metals are in the positive range of HU values starting from 1500 HU.